jazzysnake/chat-server/README.md

 docker-compose up
 ```
 This will build a jar from the source, start a mongodb container, and then start the server with the produced jar.
+The client's source code can be found [here](https://github.com/tuku13/chat-app).

 ## Features